 Some signs are less outwardly obvious but can be indicators of trouble:

 5. Knows nothing about your company.
 This person may be disinterested, noncommittal, or even lazy.
 Many job-search sites and online ads automatically include information about a potential employer’s business and background.
 Most companies have websites and social networking pages.
 It's almost harder for a candidate NOT to know about a company than to at least have some basic facts.
 Interviewees who are truly motivated to work for you will come prepared.

 6. Body language.
 If you find your candidate is twirling in the chair, twirling their hair, or watching the clock more than paying attention to you, you might ask the interviewee if there is any other information they were hoping for or if you can offer anything else to get the most out of the interview.

 8. Does not ask questions or attempt to connect with the interviewer.
-Not every job requires an outgoing people person, but the ability to communicate with colleagues and supervisors in a professional and friendly manner is a pretty basic requirement to most jobs and definitely a key to a successful interview.
+Not every job requires an outgoing people person.
+Still, the ability to communicate with colleagues and supervisors in a professional and friendly manner is a pretty basic requirement for most jobs and definitely a key to a successful interview.

 9. Shows no enthusiasm during or at the end of the interview.
-If your interviewee doesn’t seem excited about the prospect of the job, then it is unlikely he or she will be able to bring much enthusiasm to the position itself.
+If your interviewee doesn’t seem excited about the job prospect, then it is unlikely he or she will be able to bring much enthusiasm to the position itself.

 If you experience any of these indicators, it’s best to wrap up the interview as quickly, yet professionally, as possible.

 It may be best to come prepared to the meeting with two sets of questions: One for the candidate who stands a chance and a more basic, streamlined one for the candidate who has already tipped you off that the interview is going nowhere.